-- Why do you think the choreographer chose to develop this dance theatre production based on the story of the Aboriginal girl Mathinna? - The performance is on a stage in a theatre.
+- Why might the choreographer have chosen to develop the dance based on the story of the Aboriginal girl Mathinna? - From the sections you have viewed evaluate how successfully Stephen Page achieved this.

+The performance is on a stage in a theatre.
 Is this a traditional or contemporary place for Aboriginal people to dance?